What remains, after the act

 what remains.

-This approach allows us to treat each work as part of a single curatorial narrative, without fragmenting the experience or forcing an interpretation.
+This approach allows us to treat each work as part of a single curatorial narrative, without fragmenting the experience or forcing a reading.

 Why RELICS exists

-Each piece is designed to occupy a space with visual and conceptual weight, as an object that cannot be ignored.
+Each piece is designed to occupy a space with visual and conceptual weight, like an object that cannot be ignored.

 It is not a sculpture.